 JURI Committee Scales Back the EU's Censorship Machine

-the proposed requirement for automatic blocking or deletion of uploaded content, because it fails to take account of the limitations and exceptions to copyright that Europe recognizes, such as the right of quotation.
-The committee writes in an
+rejects the proposed requirement for automatic blocking or deletion of uploaded content, because it fails to take account of the limitations and exceptions to copyright that Europe recognizes, such as the right of quotation.
+The committee writes

 European Link Tax Faces its Toughest Odds Ever

-core problem of full news reports being republished without permission, but without creating new rights over mere snippets of news that accompany links to their original sources.
-Far from being a problem, this use is actually beneficial for news
+address the core problem of full news reports being republished without permission, but without creating new rights over mere snippets of news that accompany links to their original sources.
+Far from being a problem, this use is actually

-are already advocating for the adoption of an upload filtering proposal stateside.
-That's why it's vital not only for Europeans to speak out against these dangerous proposals, but also for Internet users around the world to stand on guard, and to be
+groups are already advocating for the adoption of an upload filtering proposal stateside.
+That's why it's vital not only for Europeans to speak out against these dangerous proposals, but also for Internet users around the world to stand on guard,

 Twitter is continuing its campaign to add controls and warnings to tweets.